tumikosha/learn_romanian/README.md

 # learn_romanian

-This repository contains prompts for stdents who want to learn Romanian with chatGPT, Anthrophic Claude and LLAma
+This repository contains prompts for people who want to learn Romanian with chatGPT, Anthrophic Claude and LLAma.